Ozempic and Eating Disorders: What You Need to Know

 It’s hard to miss the nonstop TV ads and influencer reels on your social media feed.
 They tout the benefits of Wegovy, Mounjaro, Ozempic and other weight loss drugs.
 But have you ever wondered if their claims are too good to be true?

-These medications, called GLP-1 receptor agonists (GLS-1s), were created to treat type 2 diabetes.
+These medications, called GLP-1 receptor agonists (GLP-1s), were created to treat type 2 diabetes.
 Today, however, they’re also prescribed to treat medical weight loss (losing weight under the supervision of a medical provider).
 That’s where things get complicated, especially for people at risk for or in recovery from an eating disorder.

 “You can’t engage in pop culture right now without being exposed to rhetoric around these medications,” says Meredith Nisbet-Croes, MS, LMFT, CEDS-C (she/her), national clinical response manager at Eating Recovery Center and Pathlight Mood & Anxiety Center (ERC Pathlight).
 “What’s so concerning is that people’s ability to have informed consent decreases once they are promised a ‘magic solution’ to their body size and shape.’”